pyvivid/K8S-References/04_02_Networking_In_Docker.md

 0b01716bc8c6   none      null      local ubuntu $
 ```
-This bridge network on the host is created as Docker0.
+**Note: This bridge network on the host is created as Docker0. **

 List the interfaces on the host as below:
 ```ruby
 ubuntu $ ifconfig
 docker0: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500